HDFGroup/hdf-rest-api/Types/index.rst

 described along with the data.

-To specify an enumerated type, use the class ``H5T_ENUM``, provide a base type (must be some form of integer), and a "mapping" key that list strings with their associated numeric values.
+To specify an enumerated type, use the class ``H5T_ENUM``, provide a base type (must be some form of integer), and a "mapping" key that lists strings with their associated numeric values.